LCSW: Licensed Clinical Social Worker

 Many students who earn a master’s in social work (MSW) degree opt to pursue a clinical path, which means they work directly with clients.
 Every state in the U.S. requires clinical social workers to be licensed—and in most states, that license is an LCSW.

-A licensed clinical social worker (LCSW) is a professional licensed by their state to counsel people experiencing psychological, social, or family-related challenges.
+A licensed clinical social worker (LCSW) is a professional licensed by their state to counsel people experiencing psychological, emotional, environmental, or family-related challenges.
 “LCSW” refers both to the license itself and the job title of a person who has earned it.

-States offer a variety of licensure options in social work, but LCSW is the primary license for clinical practitioners.
-No matter what state you live in, to obtain this license you need to earn an MSW degree, put in a specified number of supervised work hours, and get a passing score on a national exam.
+States offer a variety of licensure options in the field, but LCSW is the primary license for clinical practitioners.
+To obtain this license, no matter what state you live in, you need to earn an MSW degree, put in a specified number of supervised work hours, and get a passing score on a national exam.
 Refer to the How to Become a Licensed Social Worker section below for more information.

 While some states don’t offer LCSW licensure specifically, they have licenses that are analogous to the LCSW—meaning, they are meant for social workers who want to practice as clinicians—and they have the same primary requirements.

 - LMSW-C: Licensed Master Social Worker – Clinical